 Tenor

-The singer is worldwide renowned as an interpreter of Wagner’s great tenor roles, performing the title roles of Tristan, Siegfried, Tannhäuser, Parsifal, Lohengrin, Rienzi, also Siegmund Die Walküre, Siegfried Götterdammerung, Erik Der Fliegende Holländer, and Walther von Stolzing Die Meistersinger von Nürnberg.
+Globally renowned as an interpreter of Wagner’s great tenor roles, he has sung the title roles of Tristan, Siegfried, Tannhäuser, Parsifal, Lohengrin and Rienzi, also Siegmund in Die Walküre, Siegfried in Götterdämmerung, Erik Der Fliegende Holländer, and Walther von Stolzing Die Meistersinger von Nürnberg.
+Stefan Vinke was Tristan in two productions, Siegfried (Siegfried and Götterdämmerung) and Walther von Stolzing at the Bayreuth Festival.

-The singer has performed in the Ring cycle at the Royal Opera House, Covent Garden with Sir Antonio Pappano, the Metropolitan Opera, New York with Philippe Jordan, Wiener Staatsoper and Bayerische Staatsoper under Kiril Petrenko and Deutsche Oper with Donald Runnicles.
+His numerous Ring cycle appearances include the Royal Opera House, Covent Garden with Sir Antonio Pappano, the Metropolitan Opera, New York, Wiener Staatsoper, Deutsche Oper Berlin, Salzburg- and Bayreuth festival and Bayerische Staatsoper under Kiril Petrenko, Barcelona, Venice, Köln, Bukarest, Budapest, Melbourne…

 Upcoming Events